siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 ## Interpretation of effective speed

-The microscopic transport rate along each realized path remains
+The microscopic transport rate along each realized path remains $c$.
-$c$.

-But if two inflows are recovered on one outflow, then the joined pattern lags relative to the unloaded case.
+But if two inflows are locally recovered on one loaded branch, then that branch lags relative to the unloaded case.
 In coarse-grained language that lag is written as a reduced effective advance.

 So the point is not that more energy moves faster.
 It does not.
-The point is that continuity forces the same total content through one surviving channel.
+The point is that continuity forces the same total content through one locally surviving branch.
 That compression is what the reduced effective advance is summarizing.